Winterreisender/webview-nodejs/README.md

 - osx x64
 - osx aarch64

-By loading lib manully, other architectures could be supported. osx is not tested.
+By loading lib manully, other architectures could be supported, you could find them [here](https://github.com/Winterreisender/webview-xmake/releases).
+Only windows-x64 and linux-x64 are tested.

-You need [Webview2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) for Windows.
 For more information, see [Prerequisites](https://github.com/Winterreisender/webview-nodejs/wiki/Tutorial#prerequisites).

 ## Contribution